pushpakrai/micro-blogging-sharegen/README.md

    ```

 3. **Set up environment variables:**
-   - Duplicate `.env.example` and rename it to `.env`.
+   - Copy `.env.example` and rename it to `.env`.
-   - Update `.env` with your MongoDB URI, Clerk API keys, and other required credentials.
+   - Populate `.env` with your MongoDB URI, Clerk API keys, and any other required credentials.

 4. **Start the development server:**
    ```bash